STAT545-UBC-hw-2018-19/hw01-singhg53/README.md

 	+ Here is one which isn't filled in
 		* Here is a boxed one

-Gurjot will now stop reffering to himself in third person point of view.
+Gurjot will now stop referring to himself in third person point of view.

 # *I hope you enjoyed this page!*